JetBrains/python-skeletons/README.md

 TODO: Document how to reference the original module from a skeleton file.

+TODO: Document what to put into the body of a skeleton function.

+TODO: Document the versioning policy: the most recent released API of a library + deprecation warnings for obsolete functions/classes.

 The most simple way of specifying types in skeletons is Sphinx docstrings.
 Function annotations could be used for specifying types, but they are available only for Python 3.